samarthborade007/Images-To-Video/README.md

 You can customize the frame rate and video resolution by modifying the values of the `FPS` and `RESOLUTION` constants at the beginning of the script.

+### Vid with title.py allows you to add a Title slide at the beginning .